awslabs/amazon-qldb-driver-python/README.md

 This is the Python driver for [Amazon Quantum Ledger Database (QLDB)](https://aws.amazon.com/qldb/), which allows Python developers to write software that makes use of Amazon QLDB.

-For our tutorial, see [Python and Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.python.html).
+For getting started with the driver, see [Python and Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.python.html).

 ## Requirements